PennyLaneAI/qml/whatisqml.rst

 can compute the change in control parameters needed to become better at a given task.
 Differentiable programming is the very basis of deep learning, implemented in software libraries such as TensorFlow and PyTorch.
-Differentiable programming is also more than deep learning: it is a programming paradigm where steps of an algorithm are not hand-coded but learnt.
+Differentiable programming is also more than deep learning: it is a programming paradigm where steps of an algorithm are not hand-coded but learned.

 Similarly, the idea of trainable quantum computations is larger than quantum machine learning.
 It includes, and in fact originates from, a field called *quantum chemistry* :cite:`peruzzo2014variational`